apache/druid/docs/querying/sql.md

 }
 ```

-In this case, the first result of the response body returned will be a header.
+In this case, the first result of the response body is the header row.
 For the `csv`, `array`, and `arrayLines` formats, the header
 will be a list of column names.
 For the `object` and `objectLines` formats, the header will be an object where the
 keys are column names, and the values are null.